-- A. "Additional compensation" means, for the purposes of this regulation, compensation received when the producer provides additional services on behalf of an insurer.
-For example, the producer may perform some underwriting or administrative services, such as policy issuance, for which additional compensation beyond standard compensation or contingent compensation is appropriate.
-These services are not originally contemplated in an insurer's standard or contingent compensation payments. - B. "Carrier" shall have the same meaning as found at § 10-16-102(8), C.R.S. - C. "Contingent compensation" means, for the purposes of this regulation, the incentive commission for insurance producers to meet pre-established goals for profitability, retention and/or growth standards across all of the policies they place with an insurer for a specific year. - D. "Exchange" shall have the same meaning as found at § 10-16-102(26), C.R.S. - E. "Health benefit plan" shall have the same meaning as found at § 10-16-102(32), C.R.S. - F. "Health care insurance" shall have the same meaning as "health coverage plan", as defined in § 10-16-102(34), C.R.S., but, for the purposes of this regulation, does not include long-term care insurance. - G. "Insurance producer" or "producer", shall have the same meaning as found at § 10-2-103(6), C.R.S., with the exception that for the purposes of this regulation it does not include § 10-2-103(6)(b), C.R.S. - H. "Insurer" shall have the same meaning as found at § 10-2-103(6.5), C.R.S., and, for the purposes of this regulation, shall include entities subject to Parts 3 and 4 of Article 16 of Title 10. - "Sale" means, for the purposes of this regulation, the exchange of a contract of insurance for money or its equivalent. - J. "Standard compensation" means, for the purposes of this regulation, the set amount or percentage commission the insurer pays the insurance producer for selling its insurance policy.
+- A. "Additional Compensation" is when the producer provides additional services on behalf of an insurance company.
+For example, the producer may perform some underwriting or administrative services, such as policy issuance, for which additional compensation beyond standard compensation or contingent commission is appropriate.
+These services are not originally contemplated in an insurance company's standard or contingent commission payments. - B. "Contingent Compensation" is the incentive commission for insurance producers to meet preestablished goals for profitability, retention and/or growth standards across all of the policies they place with an insurance company for a specific year. - C. "Health care insurance" shall have the same meaning as "health coverage plan", as defined in § 10-16-102 (22.5), C.R.S. - D. "Sale" of insurance shall be as defined by § 10-2-103 (10), C.R.S.
+A sale means the exchange a contract of insurance for money or its equivalent on behalf of an insurance company.

+E. "Standard Compensation" is the set amount or percentage commission the insurance company pays the insurance producer for selling their insurance policy.
 Standard compensation does not include renewal commissions.